 Evoked potentials involve the use of electrodes to measure the electrical activity of nerves and can often detect acoustic schwannoma, a noncancerous brain tumor.
 This test can be used as a guide when removing a tumor that is growing around important nerves.

 After diagnostic tests are done, your doctor will review all of the results with you.
 If the diagnosis is a tumor, additional tests will be done to learn more about the tumor.
 The results help the doctor describe the tumor and plan treatment.

-The next section helps explain the different grades and prognostic factors for a brain tumor.
-Use the menu on the side of your screen to select Grades and Prognostic Factors, or you can select another section, to continue reading this guide.
+The next section in this guide is Grades and Prognostic Factors , and it explains the system doctors use to describe a brain tumor.
+Or, use the menu on the side of your screen to choose another section to continue reading this guide.